CEGRcode/scriptmanager/docusaurus/docs/Guides/command-line.md

 The `TOOLGROUP` corresponds to one of the tabs in the GUI tool while the `TOOLNAME` corresponds to the specific tool within the `TOOLGROUP` group.
 Each tool will have its own set of input requirements and options.
 You will have to rely on the `-h` flag for usage help or the documentation here for the specific tool you wish to use.

-For more information on CLI usage, see *Command Line Overview*.

 <table>
 <tr valign="top"><td>